parallel-finance/crowdloan-contributions-exporter/README.md

-# subql-export-script
+# crowdloan contributions exporter

-A script to export data for subquery
+This is a script to export eh contributions data for crowdloans that contributed through parallel.

 ## Usage